awsdocs/aws-sct-user-guide/doc_source/CHAP_Installing.md

    Fedora   b4f5f66f91bfcc1b312e2827e960691c269a9002cd1371cf1841593f88cbb5e6
    Ubuntu   4315eb666449d4fcd95932351f00399adb6c6cf64b9f30adda2eec903c54eca4
    Windows  6e29679a3c53c5396a06d8d50f308981e4ec34bd0acd608874470700a0ae9a23
-   MacOs    ed56d3ab49309e92ac4d2ef439d35449ac1326f470c23dc5866e1bf0a60b0e67
    ```

 1. Run the SHA256 validation command for your operating system in the directory that contains the distribution file\.
-For example, the command to run on the Mac operating system is the following:
+For example, the command to run on the Linux operating system is the following:

    ```
    shasum -a 256 aws-schema-conversion-tool-1.0.latest.zip